Smoked Chili Guide: How To Make OTT Chili (Over the Top Chili)

 A Traeger Grill with multiple grates at different levels, such as in our Timberline series of grills, makes the whole process quick and easy; you can simply place the meatball on a high grate and the pot of chile on a low one.
 If your grill does not have multi-level grates, you can place a wire rack over the chili pot, and cook the meatball on it.

-You can start cooking the chili base on your stove or Traeger Induction cooktop, then transfer it to the bottom grate of your Traeger Grill set between 225°F and 275°F. Postion the meatball on a rack directly above the pot, close the lid on your grill, and get the whole party smoking.
+You can start cooking the chili base on your stove or Traeger Induction cooktop, then transfer it to the bottom grate of your Traeger Grill set between 225°F and 275°F. Position the meatball on a rack directly above the pot, close the lid on your grill, and get the whole party smoking.
 When the meatball is fully cooked, crumble it into the chili and let everything simmer together for a bit to meld the flavors.

 How Long Does Over The Top Chili Take To Cook?